KoLogicDev/Documentation/docsv2/configuration/inMemory.md

 If not specifically configured we will always provide an in-memory version stores for authorization codes, consent, reference and refresh tokens.

-For clients, stores and users you need to supply a static list of `Client`, `Scope` and `InMemoryUser`.
+For clients, scopes and users you need to supply a static list of `Client`, `Scope` and `InMemoryUser`.

 **This is only suitable for testing and development.**